asmita-datta/asmita-datta.github.io/_pages/about.md

 profile:
   align: right
-  image: IMG_2330.jpg
+  image: IMG_2343.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

 selected_papers: false # includes a list of papers marked as "selected={true}"